-Silethithemba garden is located in Roosboom, one of the most disadvantaged suburb of Ladysmith District, in Kwazulu Natal – South Africa.
-The garden is attached to a Half Way House, a day car center for unprivileged children, supported by Designing Hope since 2007.
+Silethithemba garden is located in Roosboom, one of the most disadvantaged suburbs of Ladysmith District, in Kwazulu Natal – South Africa.
+The garden is attached to a Half Way House, a day care center for unprivileged children, supported by Designing Hope since 2007.

-In South Africa, permaculture was introduced several years ago as a development solution especially for townships, with the notion of “Door Gardens.”
-These gardens, the size of a door (2m x 1m), are adapted to suburban housing from townships, which often have a small fenced plot of a few square meters.
+In South Africa, permaculture was introduced several years ago as a solution of development, especially for townships, with the notion of “Door Gardens.”
+These gardens, which are the size of a door (2m x 1m), are adapted to townships’ suburban housing, which often has a small fenced plot of a few square meters.

 Since 2016, a new program “One House One Garden” has been helping disadvantaged families to start a vegetable garden.
 Each month, a family is identified, and the two gardeners of the center help this household to set up a fence, and the first growing raised beds.
 Regular follow-up is then organised if needed.

 A project financed by The Ivory Foundation & the AA Ulmann Fund